 Student use of their home languages is a valuable scaffold that can be incorporated into every stage of the writing process, from prewriting to publishing.
-Teachers can ask students to use their home languages in addition to providing other linguistic supports including sentence frames and your own words (home language)
+Teachers can ask students to use their home languages in addition to providing other linguistic supports including sentence frames and sentence starters in both English and students' home languages.